- Mental Health»

 - List all the things you really want to do, or see or be.

-- Again a hard thing - on the other side list what you will lose out on if you don’t do it.
+- Again a hard thing: On the other side list what you will lose out on if you don’t do it.
+A promotion?
+A sense of accomplishment?

-I don’t, for one minute, think this will be easy and I don’t expect it to be.
+I don’t, for one minute, think this exercise is easy and we shouldn't expect it to be.
 This exercise isn’t really done to give you concrete answers…it’s to make you think.
+It's to create a longing in you for your real self.

-Who will YOU become if you don’t do it?
+After all, who will you become if you don’t do it?